spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 * For each of the most popular statistical models, there exists a family of distributions for the parameter with a very special property.
 If the prior distribution is chosen to be a member of that family, then the posterior distribution will also be a member of that family.
 Such a family of distributions is called a conjugate family.
 * No matter the prior chosen, number of observations, if the posterior ends up as a member of a subset of distributions, we say it is a conjugate family of prior distributions for samples from $f(x|\theta)$
-* Those conjugates may be parametetrized, and those parameters are the hyperparameters of the distribution (either prior or posterior)
+* Those conjugates may be parametrized, and those parameters are the hyper-parameters of the distribution (either prior or posterior)
 * Beta is the conjugate family for Bernoulli -> if prior is Beta then the posterior will be too
 * Gamma is a conjugate family of priors for Poisson
 * Normals are conjugates of normals with unknown mean and known variance